fesily/lua-language-server/Addons.md

 > For details on how to publish your addon to the VS Code addon manager, check out the [LLS-Addons repository](https://github.com/LuaLS/LLS-Addons#readme).

 ## Structure of an Addon
 An addon that contains definitions should place them in a `library/` directory.
+You can use the [LuaLS/addon-template](https://github.com/LuaLS/addon-template) to get up and running a little bit quicker.

 ```bash
 📂 myAddon/